Stu-Ray/mochi/README.md

-# Mochi: Predictive and Semi-deterministic Concurrency Control for High-performance OLTP Databases  (VLDB 2026)
+# Mochi: Predictive and Semi-deterministic Concurrency Control for High-performance OLTP Databases

 This repository contains the scripts and experimental workload for the article: